Shareholder Activism

 The acquisition gained shareholder approval and proved to be successful

-The acquisition gained shareholder approval and proved to be successful.
-The education approach taken in promoting the merger overcame the fierce opposition of the dissident/activist group.
+The educational approach taken in promoting the merger overcame the fierce opposition of the dissident/activist group.
 The aggressive proxy solicitation efforts also generated a high voter turnout and consequently more visibility for management and its strategy.
-As management delivered on its planned strategy for the combined company, Wall Street responded favorably—the price of the company’s stock rose more than 25% within a year of the merger closing.
+As management delivered on its planned strategy for the combined company, Wall Street responded favorably, with the stock price stock rising more than 25% within a year after the closing.